Cuban Revolution: Relations with the Soviet Union

+It has, however, come into question as to whether this alliance benefitted both Cuba and the Soviet Union equally.
+For one, there is the belief that the latter utilized the Cuban government and citizens to gain an advantage in foreign military operations, while Cuba received more consequence than reward in return.
+In addition, was perceived as having "betrayed the revolution" by the United States, this negative perception of the country eventually leading to trade embargoes and active isolation of its government.
+Whilst Cuba had undoubtedly economically benefitted from its connection with the Soviet Union, the short- and long-term impact has been the subject of discussion amongst scholars.

-Cuba maintained close links to the Soviets until the Soviet Union's collapse in 1991.
-The end of Soviet economic aid and the loss of its trade partners in the Eastern Bloc led to an economic crisis and period of shortages known as the Special Period in Cuba.
+Cuba maintained close links to the Soviets until the Soviet Union's collapse and disbandment of COMECON in 1991.
+The end of Soviet economic aid and the loss of its trade partners in the Eastern Bloc led to an economic crisis and period of shortages known as the Special Period in the Time of Peace in Cuba.

 Current day relations with Russia, formerly the Soviet Union, ended in 2002 after the Russian Federation closed an intelligence base in Cuba over budgetary concerns.
 However, in the last decade, relations have increased in recent years after Russia faced international backlash from the West over the situation in Ukraine in 2014.
 In retaliation for NATO expansion towards the east, Russia has sought to create these same agreements in Latin America.
 Russia has specifically sought greater ties with Cuba, Nicaragua, Venezuela, Brazil, and Mexico.
 Currently, these countries maintain close economic ties with the United States.
 In 2012, Putin decided that Russia focus its military power in Cuba like it had in the past.
-Putin is quoted saying "Our goal is to expand Russia's presence on the global arms and military equipment market.
+Putin is quoted saying, "Our goal is to expand Russia's presence on the global arms and military equipment market.
 This means expanding the number of countries we sell to and expanding the range of goods and services we offer."